ohduran/ohduran.github.io/_posts/2018-11-03-blackberry.md

 After having removed all my social media apps on my mobile, the screen looks... charmless.
 In fact, why having one of those killer smartphones when something a bit retro might do, for a tiny fraction of the price?

 That was the moment when I thought about my old BlackBerry.
 I found [an article](https://www.forbes.com/2009/08/17/rim-apple-sweeny-intelligent-technology-blackberry.html#2d53e8b8863e) on Forbes that, in hindsight, is comical.
-Being written in 2009, the author of one of those silly books in which society as a collective falls into the narrative fallacy explains the "future of the BlackBerry":
+Being written in 2009, the author of one of those silly books, in which society as a whole falls into the narrative fallacy, explains the "future of the BlackBerry":

 >The idea of the telebrain is a brain in your pocket.
 Experts say the future will bring many radios on a single chip, mobile storage as big as the human brain, high-definition mobile video and wireless spectrum galore.
 Lazaridis [founder of RIM and creator of BlackBerry] has been funding an institute of quantum physics in Canada for years.
 One engineer I spoke to said Lazaridis is interested in marrying quantum physics with mobile devices.
 You could also call it techno-telepathy; technology that allows people to stay in such close touch, it's almost like telepathy.
 >